LuxenStudio/repo3/luxenstudio/viewer/server/README.md

 > The purpose of this document is to explain how to communicate from Python with the Client Viewer app.
 We will eventually move this into the read the docs.

-- Python Kernel (luxenactory code)
+- Python Kernel (luxenstudio code)
 - Bridge Server
 - Client Viewer App